amaranth-grain/tutorials/README.md

 # tutorials

-Tutorials on how to set up Ant build in Eclipse for Java assignments, hints on the jQuery and PHP lab, and notes on source control Gitflow workflow.
+Tutorials on how to set up Ant build in Eclipse for Java assignments, Hints on the jQuery and PHP lab, and
+Notes on source control Gitflow workflow.